wblondel/dnscontrol-action/README.md

       - uses: actions/checkout@08c6903cd8c0fde910a37f88322edcfb5dd907a8 # v5.0.0

       - name: DNSControl check
-        uses: wblondel/dnscontrol-action@v4.26.0 # replace the version tag with the commit-hash for better security
+        uses: wblondel/dnscontrol-action@v4.26.0 # replace the version tag with the latest version's commit-hash for better security
         with:
           args: check